This page will be regularly updated as new information is received

-- SPC provides funding for laboratory sample shipment and testing, in order to help its members identify potential cases and respond accordingly.
+- Provision of funding for laboratory sample shipment and testing, in order to help its members identify potential cases and respond accordingly.

-- SPC coordinates the procurement process for point-of-care test (BD Veritor System) to allow in-country confirmation of influenza cases, thereby facilitating proper case management.
+- Coordination of the procurement process for point-of-care test (BD Veritor System) to allow in-country confirmation of influenza cases, thereby facilitating proper case management.

 - SPC is the focal point of the Pacific Public Health Surveillance Network (PPHSN).
 PPHSN includes six services to prevent and respond to epidemics.
 These include coordination of laboratory services, surveillance systems, infection control, alert and communication, knowledge exchange and capacity building.

 - SPC continues to coordinate the implementation of the Strengthening Health Interventions in the Pacific (SHIP) programme, to develop and strengthen competencies in epidemiology, surveillance, outbreak investigation and management, risk communication and reporting.

 What is SPC doing to protect its staff?

 - SPC has activated a Security Management Group, in order to assess potential impacts and consequences of COVID-19 in SPC premises, prepare and respond appropriately to mitigate these risks, and communicate timely and helpful information to all staff of the organization and its members.

 - SPC has implemented a wide range of measures to limit the spread of the virus, such as limiting non-essential travel and postponing events and meetings and offering work from home options.